klittle314/IHI_Covid_Public/README.md

 ## Getting Started

 This document describes the R code and what you need to run it yourself.
-It provides sample output for you to check for successful use **not yet linked/finished 15 November 2020**
+It provides sample output for you to check for successful installation.

 ### Prerequisites